 Forget regular classes, studies show kiddos learn best in the outdoors!
 Therefore, forest kindergartens are becoming a real thing.
 Parents and teachers who are not so sure about this idea, should definitely see Puszczyk — a cute dome kindergarten in North-Eastern Poland.
-Teachers have assembled this funky outdoor classroom on their own, in the forest – inside our FDome 20 Glamping Dome!
+Teachers have assembled this funky outdoor classroom on their own, in the forest – inside our FDomes Glamping 20!

 Puszczyk forest kindergarten (English meaning: ‘tawny owl’) is almost completely open, most of the year.
 Its founders decided that there will be no boundaries between the inside and outside.
 So, any shelters that are used throughout the day are usually outdoor structures.
 In this kindergarten, kids and nature are one.